-Join our community of +45,000 businesses to connect with, buy from and sell to.
-Choose a location and gain access to Servcorp's renowned Coworking Spaces, Boardrooms, Meeting Rooms and Day Offices at member rates
+Join a community of 60,000+ like-minded imagineeers to buy from, sell to & collaborate with.
+Choose a location and gain access to Servcorp's renowned Coworking Spaces, Boardrooms, Meeting Rooms and Day Offices at member rates.

 If you are looking for an area with great opportunities for both domestic and global business, this is the place to be.
 Shiroyama Trust Tower is located right between Roppongi Itchome station and Kamiyacho station, providing convenient transportation access.
 Hotel Okura, known as the best Japanese hotel in Tokyo, is located next to the building and the world famous Japanese restaurant “Nobu” is just a one-minute walk away.
 In Spring time, cherry blossoms around the building are lit at night - the best of what Tokyo has on offer and a local “hot spot”.